Scene Components

 Display GO Yaw (deg): How is the object to be aligned on this axis (i.e. rotation around the velocity vector)

 This component displays the orbit of a body around a central mass.
 The plot of the orbit assumes the central mass is the only mass having a significant effect on the orbiting body and that the mass of the orbiting body is very small or zero.
 If the orbiting body is not nearly massless then the resulting system will in reality be rotating around the center mass of the binary pair and must be handled differently.
-See XXX.
+See binaries.

 This can be useful in cases where the scene wished to show a target orbit (e.g. geosynchronous parking orbit) without requiring a specific body to be in that orbit.

-that is managing the display orbit component will be called each update cycle and compute an updated orbit path and fill in the LineRenderer
+The GSDisplay that is managing the display orbit component will be called each update cycle and compute an updated orbit path and fill in the LineRenderer specified in the display orbit component.
+It will also update the orbit parameters in the

 inspector, if this is visible in the Unity editor.